AvanthyYeluri/Data-Analysis-App/README.md

 This App was built as part of Microsoft Engage 2022 Mentorship Programme.

+Link to the web application deployed to Heroku: https://data-analysis-app-st.herokuapp.com/

 Command to run the app after cloning
 `streamlit run app.py`